-Dr. Sherry K. Watt, professor, joined University of Iowa’s Higher Education and Student Affairs faculty as an assistant professor in August 2000.
+Dr. Sherry K. Watt, professor, joined the University of Iowa’s Higher Education and Student Affairs faculty as an assistant professor in August 2000.
 Sherry previously worked as an assistant professor in Student Affairs Administration at Radford University.
-Prior to becoming a faculty member, she worked as a residence life director and a career counselor at the University of North Carolina at Greensboro, North Carolina State University and Shaw University.
-She earned a bachelor’s degree in Communication Studies from University of North Carolina at Greensboro and masters and doctoral degrees in Counselor Education, with an emphasis in student affairs, from North Carolina State University.
+Prior to becoming a faculty member, she worked as a residence life director and a career counselor at the University of North Carolina at Greensboro, North Carolina State University, and Shaw University.
+She earned a bachelor’s degree in Communication Studies from the University of North Carolina at Greensboro and a master's and doctoral degree in Counselor Education, with an emphasis in student affairs, from North Carolina State University.
 In addition to her academic degrees, she holds a counseling license in the state of North Carolina.

 Dr. Watt’s research focuses on the identity development of college students.
 Currently, she investigates participant reactions to difficult dialogues on race, sexual orientation, and disability.
 She is the guest editor of the 2007 special issue of the College Student Affairs Journal entitled: Difficult Dialogues: Privilege and Social Justice in Student Affairs Practice.
 She has been a member of the editorial board for the Journal of College Student Development.
 She is one of the co-editors of the New Directions in Student Services series.